 The two subwoofers are mostly made out of wood, and the speaker is hidden on the underside.
 They have a very minimalistic but sleek design.

-The four rear speakers have a grill covering the speakers with a plastic body frame.
+The four rear speakers have a grille covering the speakers with a plastic body frame.
 You can either position them sideways like pictured, or standing up.

 The Nakamichi Shockwafe Ultra 9.2 bar is pretty large, which means you probably won't be able to fit it between the legs of a TV stand.
 Also, its body is quite high, meaning it might cover the bottom part of your TV, especially if it sits flush to the table.